-Yesterday morning, I found in the New York Times an editorial by Nick Kristof which has been widely copied to other locations such as this one — the article, “Save the Darfur Puppy,” tries to grasp at some of the issues revealed by psychological research and “the implication of a series of studies by psychologists trying to understand why people — good, conscientious people — aren’t moved by genocide or famines.”
+Yesterday morning, I found in the New York Times an editorial by Nick Kristof.
+The article, “Save the Darfur Puppy,” tries to grasp at some of the issues revealed by psychological research and “the implication of a series of studies by psychologists trying to understand why people — good, conscientious people — aren’t moved by genocide or famines.”

 The research found that people were more likely to want to help individuals, rather than groups — even groups as small as two.
 By coincidence I was about to write a little on this topic here myself, as something of a followup to the previous posts, in large part spurred by a recent post by Jim Johnson entitled “Photographic Conventions & Their Vicissitudes: The Irony of ‘Vividness’,” in which Johnson challenges the convention, common among photojournalists and other documentary-styled photographers (and TV) that mass-scale social issues are best shown by revealing the stories of individual persons (often the suffering of those people: think Salgado, think Abu Ghraib, think Smith’s Spanish Village).
 In that post’s comments, another reader mentioned a recent Situationist article, “Too Many to Care,” which likewise cites the same research referenced by Kristof.